Affect (philosophy): In Deleuze and Guattari

 The terms "affect" and "affection" came to prominence in Gilles Deleuze and Félix Guattari's A Thousand Plateaus, the second volume of Capitalism and Schizophrenia.
 In his notes on the terminology employed, the translator Brian Massumi gives the following definitions of the terms as used in the volume:

 AFFECT/AFFECTION.
 Neither word denotes a personal feeling (sentiment in Deleuze and Guattari).
 L'affect (Spinoza's affectus) is an ability to affect and be affected.
 It is a prepersonal intensity corresponding to the passage from one experiential state of the body to another and implying an augmentation or diminution in that body's capacity to act.
 L'affection (Spinoza's affectio) is each such state considered as an encounter between the affected body and a second, affecting, body (with body taken in its broadest possible sense to include "mental" or ideal bodies).

 Deleuze takes up the term affect from Spinoza and transforms it to meet the central ethical and political problem he poses.
 Fundamentally, Deleuze uses the term "affect" in two ways: affect as becoming and affect as capacities.
-Becoming as capacities corresponds to Spinoza's notion of affection, which designates a being's capacities to affect other beings and be affected by them.
+Affect as capacities corresponds to Spinoza's notion of affection, which designates a being's capacities to affect other beings and be affected by them.
 In A Thousand Plateaus, Deleuze and Guattari, famously argue that a tick has three affects: (1) a capacity to be affected by light, which drives the tick to climb onto a branch, (2) a capacity to be affected by the smell of mammals, which prompts the tick to drop onto a passing host, (3) and lastly a capacity to dig into the animal's skin.
 The use of affects as becomings delineates affects as drivers of "events or undergoings that have disruptive and creative effects both on an individual’s internal composition and its external relationships with other things."
 One of the main results of viewing affects as becomings is that they are no longer seen as merely personal feelings, as "they go beyond the strength of those who undergo them" In this respect, affects, according to Deleuze, are not simple affections, as they are independent from their subject.

 Artists create affects and percepts, "blocks of space-time", whereas science works with functions, according to Deleuze, and philosophy creates concepts.